Clean the piston heads and piston ring grooves from carbon deposits.

 Determining the mass of connecting rod heads using scales

-If there is a greater difference in the masses of the sets, in order to eliminate increased engine vibrations, the mass of the sets should be equalized; to do this, remove the metal from the connecting rods of heavier sets from the weight bosses of the piston or crank heads, depending on the mass of the heads, to a size not less than that shown in the figure 2.
+If there is a greater difference in the masses of the sets, in order to eliminate increased engine vibrations, the mass of the sets should be equalized.
+To do this, remove metal from the connecting rods of heavier sets from the weight bosses of the piston or crank heads, depending on the mass of the heads, to a size not less than that shown in Fig. 2.

 Maximum permissible dimensions of connecting rod head weight bosses